 There’s nothing that disrupts your household like finding rats in your attic or mice droppings in your pantry.
-Rats and mice can pose health and safety issues to your children, your pets and your property.
-Their feces, urine and hair can contaminate large areas and can carry diseases, their nesting and gnawing can cause major property damage, and their wire chewing can create an unsafe living environment by causing electric short circuits and fire hazards.
-Call Senske at (877) 944-4007 or request a free estimate.
+Rats and mice can pose health and safety issues to your children, your pets, and your property.
+Their feces, urine, and hair can contaminate large areas and can carry diseases, their nesting and gnawing can cause major property damage, and their wire chewing can create an unsafe living environment by causing electric short circuits and fire hazards.
+Call Senske at (702) 251-5559 or request a free estimate.

 Senske’s trained technicians will safely and responsibly remove rodents from your house, making sure your family is pest-free.
 The Senske Promise protects you and guarantees that you will be 100% satisfied with our rodent removal service.
-Let Senske Pest Control protect your family and your home from the hassle that rodents can create.
-Contact us at (877) 944-4007 or request a free estimate.
+Let Senske Pest Control Services protect your family and your home from the hassle that rodents can create.
+We will get rid of all rats and prevent them from returning.
+Contact us at (702) 251-5559 or request a free estimate.

-After our service is complete and we’ve removed all rodents from your household, we urge you to take preventive action from rodents coming back.
-Because pest control in Las Vegas is becoming a huge problem, we encourage you to sign up for our bi-monthly preventive and pest control program.
+After our service is complete and we eliminate all rodents from your household, we urge you to take action to prevent rodents from coming back.
+Because pest control in Las Vegas, NV is becoming a huge problem, we encourage you to sign up for our bi-monthly preventive and pest control program.
 With this annual service, we guarantee you will be rodent-free AND pest-free.
 Our bi-monthly program leaves your family safe from any critter or rodent invasion through the use of preventive pest control and continuous pest maintenance.

 Rats and mice living in Southern Nevada come in many different shapes and sizes.
 All rats and mice are nocturnal- which explains why they can occupy space in your house, yet remain hidden from you for so long.
 Chances are, you won’t actually even spot the mouse or rat living in your house, you’ll just see their droppings and witness the destruction they have caused.